 The Chairman of the Co-ordinating Bureau in New York should attend and address the Security Council on matters of particular importance to members of the Movement.
-To enlarge the scope of co-ordination, the Chairman of the Co-ordinating Bureau may, at the invitation of the Non- Aligned Security Council Caucus, attend the Meetings of the Caucus.
+To extend the scope of coordination, the Chairman of the Coordinating Bureau may, at the invitation of the Non- Aligned Security Council Caucus, attend the Meetings of the Caucus.

-The Chairman of the Co-ordinating Bureau should hold regular meetings with each co-ordinator of the Non-Aligned Security Council Caucus with a view to being briefed on the work of the Council and in turn, to convey to the Caucus coordinator the positions of the Movement.
-Similarly, the Caucus co-ordinator should keep the Chairman apprised of up coming discussions and issues of general importance to the Movement.
+The Chairman of the Coordinating Bureau should hold regular meetings with each coordinator of the Non-Aligned Security Council Caucus with a view to being briefed on the work of the Council and in turn, to convey to the Caucus coordinator the positions of the Movement.
+Similarly, the Caucus coordinator should keep the Chairman apprised of upcoming discussions and issues of general importance to the Movement.

-The Co-ordinator of the Non-Aligned Security Council Caucus should brief periodically the Movement through the Co-ordinating Bureau.
+The Coordinator of the Non-Aligned Security Council Caucus should periodically brief the Movement through the Coordinating Bureau.

-E. Joint Co-ordinating Committee
+E. Joint Coordinating Committee

-The Heads of State and Government recognized in Cartagena the importance of coordination and co-operation between the NAM and the Group of 77 in promoting the interest of Developing Countries in international fora.
+The Heads of State and Government recognized in Cartagena the importance of coordination and cooperation between the NAM and the Group of 77 in promoting the interest of Developing Countries in international fora.

-F. Co-ordination of Non-Aligned Countries in other United Nations Centres
+F. Coordination of Non-Aligned Countries in other United Nations Centres

-Bearing in mind that co-ordination in New York has proved indispensable and valuable, the Chairman of the Movement will give expeditious consideration to the establishment of similar arrangements of Non-Aligned Countries in all United Nations centres and international organization headquarters.
-The establishment of these arrangements would further facilitate co-ordination and co-operation with the Co-ordinating Bureau and enhance the role of the Movement in international fora.
+Bearing in mind that coordination in New York has proved indispensable and valuable, the Chairman of the Movement will give expeditious consideration to the establishment of similar arrangements Non-Aligned Countries in all United Nations and international organization centres headquarters.
+The establishment of these arrangements would further facilitate coordination and cooperation with the Coordinating Bureau and enhance the role of the Movement in international fora.

-5. ENHANCEMENT OF THE ROLE OF THE MOVEMENT
+V. ENHANCEMENT OF THE ROLE OF THE MOVEMENT

 At the Cartagena Summit the Heads of State or Government expressed their satisfaction at the current trend of revitalization in the activities of the Non-Aligned Movement and stressed that such a trend should be maintained and encouraged.
-They also concurred in particular to evolve the mechanism for enhancement of the role of the Non-Aligned Movement in conformity with changes in the international situation so that the Movement will be able to respond effectively and expeditiously to the current challenges on the basis of positions agreed by its Members.
+They also concurred, in particular, to improve the mechanism for enhancing the role of the Non-Aligned Movement in conformity with changes in the international situation so that the Movement is able to respond effectively and expeditiously to the current challenges, on the basis of positions agreed by its Members.
 They underscored the role that the Movement has to play in the United Nations and the need to enhance its participation in all United Nations Bodies.

-In keeping with the mandate of Cartagena, the Movement should enhance its unity and cohesion and co-ordinate positions of Member Countries towards major international issues, with a view to strengthening their negotiating power vis-a-vis the developed Countries.
+In keeping with the mandate of Cartagena, the Movement should enhance its unity and cohesion and coordinate positions of Member Countries towards major international issues, with a view to strengthening their negotiating power vis-a-vis the developed Countries.
 In this regard, it is essential to widen the scope of agreement, expand its area of action, set clearer criteria and procedures, and develop the principle of solidarity among the members of the Movement.
 A united and cohesive Movement would be able to project its influence on the global scenario with greater force and effectiveness.

-The Ministerial Committee recalled the decision of the Cartagena Summit to mandate the Co-ordinating Bureau to study further the question of a mechanism for peaceful settlement of disputes between Member States, including proposals made and positions expressed at the Summit and to report to the Committee on Methodology.
+The Ministerial Committee recalled the decision of the Cartagena Summit to mandate the Co-ordinating Bureau to further study the question of a mechanism for peaceful settlement of disputes between Member States, including proposals made and positions expressed at the Summit and to report to the Committee on Methodology.
 They noted that this study has yet to be submitted.